Heretical/mini-parsers/README.md

 Mini-Parsers is a Java API for parsing short discrete text strings into native types where a single type may have multiple textual representations.

+This is useful for supporting command line argument values piped or pasted from different sources, data entry validation, or normalizing data in a column during data cleansing and ETL.

 For example, the same instant in time (`java.time.Instant`) may have multiple formats.
 The two strings `1423526400000` and `2015-02-10T02:04:30+00:00` are equivalent if the first is interpreted as the milliseconds since the epoch.

+Only absolute and duration text representation disambiguation is currently supported.
+But with plans for handling more complex relative temporal representations like `10 days ago` or `last tuesday`.
+Also support for common units of measure are being considered.

 Final Releases are available on jcenter: